 Once you are sure that your border collie is shedding for natural reasons and there are no issues, you can begin combating the swarm of hair that occurs – especially in the thick of shedding season.

-First, your collie relies on this coat for protection from the temperature and harmful UV rays.
-Also, because a collie’s coat is a double coat, it will never grow back the same once you shave their fur.
+First, your collie relies on this coat for protection not only from the temperature but from harmful UV rays.
+Also, due to the fact that a collie’s coat is a double-coat, once you shave their fur, it will never grow back the same.

 Equipment to Help Combat Border Collie Shedding

-A pin brush is one of the best tools for combating border collie shedding.
+One of the best tools for combating border collie shedding is a pin brush.

-Pin brushes are designed for denser coats and can efficiently remove dead skin and loose hair.
+Pin brushes are designed for denser coats and are able to efficiently remove dead skin and loose hair.

 The head of the pin will also help stimulate blood flow and oil production, helping your border collie’s coat to be healthy and shiny.